Uncovering the Social Interaction in Swarm Intelligence with Network Science

 The dynamics of swarm-based systems depend on social interaction.
-The system lacks coordination without enough interaction among the individuals and looses adaptability with the excess\cite{chate2014viewpoint}.
-The local rules in such systems promote or undermine the level of interaction within the swarm (\figurename~\ref{fig:flowchart}).
+The system lacks coordination without enough interaction among the individuals and loses adaptability with the excess\cite{chate2014viewpoint}.
+In such systems, the local rules promote or undermine the level of interaction within the swarm (\figurename~\ref{fig:flowchart}).
 In this sense, the social interactions are halfway between the micro and macro behavior of the system.
-The network emerging from these complex interactions is a natural universal mezzo-level perspective of swarms.
+The network emerging from these complex interactions is a natural universal meso-level perspective of swarms.

 Previous research has used the network paradigm to examine the emergent behavior in social animals and its underlying mechanisms\cite{Fewell2003,Lusseau2003,Strandburg-Peshkin2013,Rosenthal2015}.
 Some developments in the computational intelligence field have also taken advantage of networks\cite{Giacobini2006,Payne2009,4983016,Dorronsoro2012,pso_complenet2012,Liu2014,Metlicka2015}.
 They have been used to understand swarm systems\cite{Whitacre2008,Huepe2011} and their respective collective behaviors such as flocking\cite{complenet2013,Oliveira2014,Oliveira2015,Oliveira2016,Oliveira2017a,Janostik2016b,Pluhacek2016,Du2016} and foraging\cite{Metlicka2015,Kromer2016}.
 In this regard, Oliveira \et proposed one of the first approaches to examine interactions within the swarm in the Particle Swarm Optimization\cite{complenet2013}.
 Yet, these preliminary efforts have focused on specific techniques, missing the fact that social interaction is the common feature driving swarm intelligence.